Click here for COVID-19 visiting rules. Click here for the CHS’s digital programs.

 Kids in Colonial Connecticut

 What was it like to be an English colonist in early Connecticut?
-Learn about daily life through hands-on activities and reproduction objects in the museum galleries.
+Learn about daily life through hands-on activities, reproduction objects, and the museum exhibits.
 Students will compare and contrast their own lives to those of colonial children as they explore daily chores, try out reproduction colonial-era toys, and make a reproduction “hornbook.”

 GRADES 3-5